ainedoyle20/Portfolio/projects/crwn-clothing.md

 - Styled Components
 - Typescript in React (Redux, Sagas, Selectors, Firebase functions and React components were all typed)

-Although I built Crown Clothing during the course, I used what I learned about React and the various libraries to implement my own features into the project.
-These features were a **Confirmation Page** on payment of items, an **Order History Page** and a **cart collection** in the firebase database with documents specific to the user.
-I also implemented rerouting at certain url paths depending on whether the user was signed in.
-I discuss these features more thoroughly at the end of this project summary under the heading *My Features*.

-#### The Tools this course also covered but are *not* implemented in the final project Crown Clothing:
+### The Tools this course also covered but are *not* implemented in the final project Crown Clothing:

 - Context API (used Redux instead)
 - Redux thunk (went with Redux Saga instead)